newsuk/AyeSpy/CONTRIBUTING.md

 perf: A code change that improves performance
 test: Adding missing or correcting existing tests
-chore: Changes to the build process or auxiliary tools and libraries such as documentation generation
+chore: Changes to the build process or auxiliary tools and libraries such as documentation generation BREAKING CHANGE: Whenever you add new functionality that will break existing user experience

 Aye Spy uses an auto publishing feature that uses this commit convention to work out the bump version.